Things to do in Nisyros: a practical guide to the volcanic island

 How to get to Nisyros, Greece

 The Dodecanese complex consists -as its name suggests- of twelve islands.
 Nisyros is one of them, and it’s very close to the Turkish shore.
 The distance between the port of Piraeus and Nisyros is approximately 185 nautical miles.
 As you can imagine, the journey to Nisyros is long, and you have two options to reach it: by ferry or a ferry-and-plane combination.
-So, let’s break down each of them and see the best option to get to Nisyros.
+So, let’s break down each option and see which is best for getting to Nisyros.

 To Nisyros by ferry